-Hardware Sizing Recommendations
+Hardware Sizing Guide

 Many factors can influence how we consider properly designing the topology and hardware required for our customers' environments.
 Data volumes, incremental refreshes, end-user concurrency, high-availability, the need for Spark, and other factors dictate how we design our Incorta environments.
 Due to these complexities, Incorta sizing ends up being as much of an "art" as it is a "science".
 The purpose of this document is to educate how we think about proper Incorta hardware sizing, what factors influence our design decisions, and to provide some "rules of thumb" that can be applied in practice for our customers.

 The Incorta Professional Services team is always available to guide our partners and customers with their Incorta hardware sizing initiatives.
 The Incorta Professional Services team has developed a HW sizing questionnaire that collects the necessary inputs about the customer's environment and application which inform a proper sizing.
 Please contact your Incorta team to gain access to this sizing questionnaire.